Bow-Tie Structures of Twitter Discursive Communities: French Covid-19 dataset

-For this dataset we could not make the comparisons with the predictions of the model because of the huge dimension of its discursive communities.
-For these groups the computation time for generating the graphs of the ensemble and analysing their bow-tie structure became too long.
-Therefore, in the following graphics there will be no information about the comparison with a null-model.
+For this dataset we could not make the comparisons with the predictions of the \fab{entropy-based null-}model because of the huge dimension of its discursive communities.
+For these groups, the computation time for generating \fab{a sample of the graph} ensemble and analysing their bow-tie structure became too long.
+Therefore, in the following \fab{plots} there will be no information about the \fab{p-values}.

-In Fig.~\ref{covid_fr} it is easy to note that each discursive community displays an informative bow-tie structure.
-Remarkably, each of them are OUT-dominant ones, with not less of 40\% of the nodes in every OUT sector.
+\fab{Fig.~\ref{covid_fr} shows} that each discursive community displays an informative bow-tie structure.
+Remarkably, each of them are OUT-dominant ones, with no less of 40\% of the nodes in every OUT sector.
 The mismatch in the number of nodes and links in the SCC between the right-wing community and the others still holds, but at much less extent, see Fig.~\ref{conservatives_fr}.

-Whereas Newsguard's data provide similar results of the other datasets: we found 979 retweets with urls to untrustworthy web-pages in the right-wing community, 103 in the left-wing and none in the others.
+\fab{When matching Newsguard's data with Twitter's ones, we get results similar to the ones observed in the other datasets}: we found 979 retweets with urls to untrustworthy web-pages in the right-wing community, 103 in the left-wing and none in the others.
 For the former community 25\% are located between SCC and OUT, 22\% between IN and OUT, 14\% in the SCC, 12\% between IN and SCC and much less between the other sectors.
 In the case of the left wing, 45\% of these retweets are located between SCC and OUT and 31\% in the SCC.

-\subsection{Dutch elections dataset}
+\section{Dutch elections dataset}

-The Dutch elections dataset consists in 1,002,696 tweets posted between February 2 and March 31 2021.
+The Dutch elections dataset consists in \fab{1,002,499} tweets posted between February 2 and March 31 2021.
 In this case almost each discursive community has the name of a specific Dutch politcal party: ``GroenLinks" (center-left, green), ``Christian Democratic Appeal (CDA)" (center, Christian-democratic), ``Democrats 66 (D66)" (center/center-left, liberal), ``People's Party for Freedom and Democracy (VVD)" (conservative-liberal) and ``Labour Party (PvdA)" (center-left, social-democratic).
 Then we have the CONSERVATIVES community which collects accounts from right-oriented parties like ``Party for Freedom" or ``Forum for Democracy" and the MEDIA \& S.P., which is the usual MEDIA community with a couple of accounts belonging to the Dutch ``Socialist Party".